Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 3. [Criminal or Medical Emergencies in Which the Seconds/Minutes Matter to Save the Lives of Others](#criminal-or-medical-emergencies-in-which-the-secondsminutes-matter-to-save-the-lives-of-others)

+fuck you fucking loser bitch. i cant wait for you to fucking die

 cant wait for you to fucking die gundy. fuck you and your fucking group.

  >>> <below, until the above links location is where i cant really help my self during what they are doing, and i have to write because of it, no one can understand or will try i think, but the effects of their treatment is indistinguishable from the feeling of constantly dying.>